Effective - More than one study

 Connell and colleagues (2007) found intervention status was significantly related to all diagnostic outcomes.
-This means the ATP intervention group reported significantly less use of tobacco, alcohol, and marijuana compared with the control group.
+This means the PFS intervention group reported significantly less use of tobacco, alcohol, and marijuana compared with the control group.
 In addition, the intervention group exhibited significantly less antisocial behavior compared with the control group.

 The sample was 52.2 percent male and 41.4 percent European American, 32.3 percent African American, 7.3 percent Hispanic, 5.5 percent Asian, and 2.2 percent Native American (the remaining 11.3 percent was not reported in the study).
 There were no significant differences in demographic characteristics between the treatment and control groups.